NathanKhoP/ECC-Signer/README.md

 3. **Metadata Embedding**: Append signature data to file
 4. **Integrity Preservation**: Maintain original file functionality
 5. **Self-Verification**: Enable signature checking without external files

+## About ECC

+Elliptic Curve Cryptography (ECC) is a modern approach to public-key cryptography, similar in purpose to RSA but based on different mathematical principles.
+Instead of relying on the difficulty of factoring large numbers, ECC's security is based on the difficulty of the Elliptic Curve Discrete Logarithm Problem (ECDLP).

+Here's the core idea in simple terms:

+1.  **The Curve:** We start with a specific, publicly known elliptic curve equation and a base point `G` on that curve.
+This defines the domain parameters for all cryptographic operations.
+2.  **Private Key:** A user generates a private key, which is simply a very large random number, `d`.
+This key is kept secret.
+3.  **Public Key:** The public key is calculated by performing a special kind of "addition" on the curve.
+We "add" the base point `G` to itself `d` times.
+The resulting point on the curve, `Q`, becomes the public key (`Q = d * G`).
+4.  **The Security:** While it is mathematically simple to calculate the public key `Q` from the private key `d`, it is computationally infeasible to determine the private key `d` even when you know the public key `Q` and the base point `G`.
+This one-way property is the foundation of ECC's security.

+Because of its mathematical properties, ECC offers the same level of security as RSA but with much smaller key sizes.
+This makes it highly efficient and ideal for systems with limited computing power or bandwidth, such as mobile devices and secure messaging.
+This project directly applies these ECC principles for creating and verifying digital signatures using the Elliptic Curve Digital Signature Algorithm (ECDSA).

+*   **Key Generation:** When you generate a new key pair in our system, the backend performs the steps described above.
+It creates a secret random number (`private key`) and uses the SECP256k1 curve's parameters to compute the corresponding `public key`.
+The private key is then securely stored (often encrypted with your password), while the public key is stored in plaintext, as it's meant to be shared.

+*   **Signing:** When you sign a file, the system first computes a SHA-256 hash of the file.
+The ECDSA algorithm then uses your private key and this hash to generate a unique digital signature.
+This signature is mathematical proof that you, the holder of the private key, have approved the file's content at that specific moment.

+*   **Verification:** To verify a signature, the system only needs the file, the signature itself, and the public key (which is publicly known).
+The verification algorithm uses the public key to confirm that the signature could *only* have been created by the corresponding private key for that specific file hash.
+This process ensures both the file's **integrity** (it hasn't changed) and its **authenticity** (it was signed by the correct person).

 ## Details